Skip to the content

 Dark Thoughts

-A tormented man battles with the haunting thoughts that have plagued his mind for years.
-As he struggles to escape the relentless cycle of negative thoughts and desires, an eerie force takes hold, blurring the line between reality and nightmare.
+A tormented man battles with haunting thoughts as an eerie force takes hold of him, blurring the line between reality and nightmare.

 Malum minuitur, cum praevidetur.